 In July 2021 the MCC applied for a Special Use Permit, without which the hotel is prohibited under Montreat zoning law.
 Over eight hearing sessions from October to January, both the MCC and opposing neighbors presented evidence before the Board of Adjustment as to whether the planned hotel meets the requirements for a permit — which include conforming with Montreat’s Comprehensive Plan and not harming public health or welfare.
 Key testimony against the hotel came from a stormwater expert who spoke about the pollution it would cause, an engineer who highlighted the risk to the foundation of nearby homes, and an architectural historian who explained how the crucial goal of preserving historic structures is clearly laid out in the Town’s Comprehensive Plan.

 After roughly 50 hours of hearing, however, the Board deliberated for merely two hours on January 6, 2022 before voting 5-2 to approve the permit.
 This perfunctory discussion failed to engage with the vast majority of evidence against the hotel or make the findings of fact that the law requires.
 What’s more, the written order of the Board’s decision starkly misrepresented the contents of their deliberations and improperly sought to alter the requirements of the Town’s ordinance.

 For these reasons and more, neighbors who were parties in the hearing have appealed the Board’s decision to the Superior Court of Buncombe County.
-The appeals process will likely extend into the fall of 2022, and on January 6, 2023 the Brief outlining our arguments for overturning the decision was filed with Superior Court.
+The legal process of gathering information ('discovery') extended through the fall of 2022, and on January 6, 2023 the Brief outlining our arguments for overturning the decision was filed with Superior Court.
 The full 28-page brief can be found on the Appeals page.